Cops and Robber -- When Capturing is not Surrounding: When Capturing is not Surrounding

 meaning that there are more available vertices than cops below~$v_1$.
-Observe that a cop blocking some~$b \in X$ starts at distance at least~$s$ to~$T$ and can not occupy a vertex in~$U$ after~$j$ steps.
-This in particular implies that the invariant holds for~$j = 1$ as there are less than~$k$ cops in total, and thus less than $k - |X| = 2^{s-j} - |X| = |Y|$ cops in~$U$.
+Observe that a cop blocking some~$b \in X$ starts at distance at least~$s$ to~$T$ and cannot occupy a vertex in~$U$ after~$j$ steps.
+In particular, this implies that the invariant holds for~$j = 1$, as there are less than~$k$ cops in total, and thus less than $k - \abs{X} = 2^{s-j} - \abs{X} = \abs{Y}$ cops in~$U$.

-After the next move for the cops, we shall choose the next step of the robber.
-Consider the two subtrees~$T'$ and~$T''$ below~$v_1$, let~$x'$ and~$x''$ be their respective number of leaves corresponding to blocked vertices, and~$y'$ and~$y''$ be their respective number of leaves corresponding to available vertices.
+After the next move of the cops, we shall choose the next step of the robber.
+Consider the two subtrees~$T'$ and~$T''$ below~$v_1$, let~$x'$ and~$x''$ be their respective number of leaves corresponding to blocked vertices, and let~$y'$ and~$y''$ be their respective number of leaves corresponding to available vertices.
 By our invariant, there are now (after the cops' move) less than $y' + y'' = 2^{s-j} - (x' + x'')$ cops in~$U - \{v_2\}$.
-Thus, there are either less than $y' = 2^{s-j-1} - x'$ cops in direction of~$T'$ or less than $y'' = 2^{s-j-1} - x''$ cops in direction of~$T''$, or both.
+Thus, there are less than $y' = 2^{s-j-1} - x'$ cops in the direction of~$T'$, or less than $y'' = 2^{s-j-1} - x''$ cops in the direction of~$T''$ (or both).
 In particular, there is a move for the robber in~$T_2^{\mathrm{out}}(a)$ to maintain our invariant.

-After~$s$ moves the robber occupies some leaf~$v_2$ of~$T_2^{\mathrm{out}}(a)$.
+After~$s$ moves, the robber occupies some leaf~$v_2$ of~$T_2^{\mathrm{out}}(a)$.
 By our invariant,~$v_2$ is the first vertex of the path~$P_2(ab)$ for some vertex~$b \notin X$ and there is no cop (\enquote{less than~$1$}) in the set~$U = P_1(ab)$.
-Thus, the robber can move along~$P_2(ab)$ in $2\ell + 1 + s$ further steps to reach~$r_2(b)$ before any of the cops.
+Thus, the robber can move along~$P_2(ab)$ in~$2\ell + 1 + s$ further steps to reach~$r_2(b)$ before any of the cops can.
 Finally, if the cops could surround the robber on the way, then at least one cop could also arrive at~$r_2(b)$ before the robber, which we just excluded.
-Hence, we can guarantee a good situation at~$r_2(b)$, which concludes the proof.
+Hence, we can guarantee a good situation at~$r_2(b)$, which concludes the proof. \end{proof}